-In this article we’ll discuss – how to convert VHS to digital at home using PC or Mac.
-Many of us have at home a whole video archive of analog videotapes (VHS format), which are played using a VCR.
+In this article, we’ll discuss – how to convert VHS to digital at home using a PC or Mac.
+Many of us have a whole video archive of analog videotapes (VHS format) at home, played using a VCR.

-Since VCRs are practically out of use these days, giving way to DVD and Blu-ray players, you want to be able to watch home video using the player.
+Since VCRs are practically out of use these days, giving way to DVD and Blu-ray players, you want to watch home video using the player.

-There is also an opinion that tape cassettes cannot keep video without loss for a long time, over time the film deteriorates and the recording quality inevitably begins to deteriorate.
+There is also an opinion that tape cassettes cannot keep video without a loss for a long time; over time, the film deteriorates, and the recording quality inevitably begins to deteriorate.

 Any dubbing from a cassette tape also degrades the analog video quality.
 But a video converted to digital format can be rewritten many times without loss of quality.